arosini/spring-boot-starter-app/README.md

 # spring-boot-starter-application
 A Spring Boot application to be used primarily as a sandbox.

-An example deployment can be found here: https://spring-boot-starter-app.herokuapp.com/
+An example deployment can be found here: https://spring-boot-starter-app.herokuapp.com/.

+My example deployment has a limit of 100 requests per month, so I don't get charged by Heroku.

 # Technologies
  - Java 8